What’s the difference between Department of Immigration and Border Protection and the Department of Agriculture and Water Resources?

 Preparations of chemicals currently used in aircraft disinsection are based on two active ingredients, permethrin and d–Phenothrin, currently recommended by WHO.
 The difference between permethrin and d–Phenothrin is principally one of residual effect; permethrin is a residual pyrethroid and d–Phenothrin a non–residual pyrethroid.

 I want to buy something over the internet from overseas—what do I need to know?

 What is the procedure and costs involved in importing my dog or cat to Australia?

 Conditions for importing dogs and cats vary depending on the country of origin.
-However, all animals entering Australia require an import permit, issued by the Department of Agriculture.
+However, all animals entering Australia require an import permit, issued by the Department of Agriculture and Water Resources.
 To obtain an import permit, an application to import your pet must be completed and returned to the quarantine station of your choice.
 Your application must include your pet’s microchip number.
 The import permit contains Veterinary Certificate A and B which must be completed and endorsed by an official veterinarian in the country of export prior to the arrival of your pet in Australia.

 The owner or importer must pay all fees associated with the import and quarantine accommodation of your dog or cat in Australia.

-More about bringing dogs, cats and other pets to Australia
+More about bringing dogs, cats and other pets to Australia.

 What is the procedure (including fumigation) for importing wooden items to Australia (including wooden crates and packaging)?

 Timber/wood may be imported in a highly processed state such as high quality furniture, picture frames, tool handles, composite wood material etc. or as sawn timber or wood packaging (including dunnage).
 The latter represent a significant risk for the introduction of quarantine pests if not properly treated.